turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 Try creating your own functions in the console!

-* Write a function that logs to the console a message of "YO!", and then logs a sum of five different integers.
+* Write a function that logs to the console a message of "Let's add!", and then logs a sum of five different integers.
 * Write a function that assigns three different math equations to three different variables, then logs the sum of the values of all three variables.
-* Write a function that declares a `firstName` variable and a `lastName` variable, then logs a message that incorporates the full name, and then logs a [random number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to the console.
+* Write a function that declares a `firstName` variable and a `lastName` variable, then logs a message that incorporates the full name.
+* Write a function that logs a [random number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to the console.

+_Make sure you're thinking about your naming conventions!_
 </section>

 ### Passing Information to a Function: